 1. If you haven’t already purchased a license key from this site (or from the Adobe Add-ons site) then use the “Buy license key” link above.

-An email will be automatically sent to you containing your license key.
+An email will be automatically sent to you (from FastSpring) containing your license key.
 Copy your license key from the email.

 2. Enter the license key from within Lightroom’s Plug-in Manager.